FlashBias: Fast Computation of Attention with Bias: More Results in Swin Transformer V2

 \section{More Results in Swin Transformer V2 \cite{liu2022swin}}

-\paragraph{Statistics of Swin Transformer V2 Bias} As described in Section \ref{sec:swin_speedup}, we split the bias matrix of every layer into two subsets according to the rank value that can maintain 95\% energy.
-Here, each layer contains a bias matrix with shape $\#\operatorname{heads}\times 576\times 576$ and each subset is of shape $\frac{\#\operatorname{heads}}{2}\times 576\times 576$.
-As shown in Figure \ref{fig:rank_vis}, the maximum rank value of the low-rank subset is smaller than 100 in 23 layers (except the third layer).
-Based on these statistical data, we set $R$ in FlashBias as [32, 32, 280, 40, 48, 40, 40, 88, 80, 32, 64, 32, 32, 32, 32, 32, 32, 88, 32, 32, 32, 32, 32, 32] for the low-rank subset in each layer.
-Especially, we set $R \equiv 0 \pmod{8}$ following FlashAttention v2 \cite{dao2023flashattention} to facilitate block-wise reading.
+\paragraph{Statistics of Swin Transformer V2 bias} We visualize the rank of bias matrices that can remain 95\% energy across 24 layers.
+As presented in Figure \ref{fig:rank_vis}, the bias of later layers are of lower rank.
+To reduce the accumulation error, we only apply FlashBias to the last 8 layers as described in Section~\ref{sec:swin_speedup}.
+Specifically, for the last 8 layers, we set $R$ in FlashBias as 16.
+In fact, applying FlashBias to more layers will bring more significant speedup, while to maintain the model accuracy, we only apply FlashBias to the last 8 layers in this work.

-\paragraph{SVD decomposition visualization} In Figure \ref{fig:swin_bias} of the main text, we visualize the original bias matrix at the 15th layer with 16 heads.
+\paragraph{SVD decomposition visualization} In Figure \ref{fig:swin_bias} of the main text, we visualize the original bias matrix at the 20th layer with 16 heads.
 To deliver an intuitive understanding, we also take this layer's bias as an example and compare it with the SVD decomposed factor tensors' multiplication.
-Since we only adopt SVD decomposition on half heads for speedup, we only plot 8 heads here.
-As shown in Figure \ref{fig:swin_bias_compare}, SVD decomposed factor tensors can accurately reconstruct the original bias matrix.
+As shown in Figure \ref{fig:swin_bias_compare}, SVD decomposed factor tensors can accurately reconstruct the original bias.